|Program Coordinator||Arthur Gould, (845) 257-2958, firstname.lastname@example.org|

-Three letters of recommendation from practicing school administrators.
+- Three letters of recommendation from practicing school administrators.

-- Proof from the school district of at least three years teaching experience prior to graduation.
+- Proof from the school district of at least three years of teaching experience prior to graduation.

 - An essay that addresses the Professional Standards for Educational Leaders

 - A completed graduate application.